 Wall-Mounted Faucets vs. Deck-Mounted Faucets

-Both wall-mounted and deck-mounted faucets come in a wide variety of shapes, sizes, and designs and are readily available, so there is not much difference between the two in this regard.
+Both types of faucets come in a wide variety of shapes, sizes, and designs and are readily available, so there is not much difference between the two in this regard.

 Deck-mounted faucets are likely to be slightly less expensive than wall-mounted faucets.
 Plus wall-mounted faucets will cost more to install.